anyscale/templates/templates/endpoints_v2/AdvancedModelConfigs.md

 Finally, the `scaling_config` section specifies what resources should be used to serve the model - this corresponds to Ray [ScalingConfig](https://docs.ray.io/en/latest/train/api/doc/ray.train.ScalingConfig.html).
 Note that the `scaling_config` applies to each model replica, and not the entire model deployment (in other words, each replica will have `num_workers` workers).

-* `num_workers` - Number of workers (i.e. Ray Actors) for each replica of the model.
+* `num_workers` - Number of workers (created as Ray Actors) for each replica of the model.
 This controls the tensor parallelism for the model.
 * `num_gpus_per_worker` - Number of GPUs to be allocated per worker.
 This should always be 1.
 * `num_cpus_per_worker` - Number of CPUs to be allocated per worker.
 Usually set to 8.
 * `placement_strategy` - Ray supports different [placement strategies](https://docs.ray.io/en/latest/ray-core/scheduling/placement-group.html#placement-strategy) for guiding the physical distribution of workers.
 To ensure all workers are on the same node, use "STRICT_PACK".